tongwu-msft/azure-rest-api-specs/api-index/index.md

 Now that you've completed registration of your client application, we can move to your client's code, where we will add code to create the REST request and handle the response.

 ## Create the request
-If you are calling a REST API that does not require integrated Azure AD authentication, please jump to step #2 below.
+Now lets review the structure for the first 3 of the 5 components we discussed earlier.
+First we need to acquire the access token from Azure AD, which we will use in our request message header.

 ### Acquire an access token

 There are essentially 2 ways of interacting with Azure AD to obtain an access token:
-- Using raw HTTPS requests against Azure AD's service endpoints, which is the focus of this section, given the platform/language-neutral appeal
+- Using platform/language-neutral HTTPS requests against Azure AD's service endpoints, which is the focus of this section
-- If you prefer to use client libraries to manage token acquisition instead of using the Azure AD REST endpoints.
+- If you prefer to use platform/language-specific client libraries to manage token acquisition instead, you can use the Azure AD Authentication Libraries instead.
 For more details, including reference documentation, library downloads, and sample code, please see [Azure Active Directory Authentication Libraries](https://azure.microsoft.com/documentation/articles/active-directory-authentication-libraries/).

 In order for your client to prove it's authenticity when making secured REST API requests, it needs to acquire and present an access token.
 The instructions provided in this section make no assumptions about your client's platform or language/script, only that it has the ability to send/receive HTTPS requests.